 The standards for admission, program requirements, and the procedure for evaluation are outlined below.

-Potential applicants are invited but not required to attend an informational meeting about the program at 5 pm on Monday, March 13, 2017 in Room 309, New Cabell Hall.
+Potential applicants are invited but not required to attend an informational meeting about the program at 5 pm on Monday, March 12, 2018 in Room 342, Nau Hall.

 Admission to the Program

 Unless they intend to graduate early, students apply to the program in the spring of the third year.
 Students wishing to join the program should first declare a major in the Department, either in Government or Foreign Affairs.
 Students seeking admission to the DMP should be on track to graduate with Departmental and University grade point averages of 3.4 or above.

 Students are encouraged to complete a research methods course, such as PLAD 2222 or PLAP 4300, before the start of the DMP year.
 Applicants who have completed or enrolled in such a course by the time of their application will be given preference in the selection process.

 DMP application materials should be emailed to Prof. Pete Furia at firstname.lastname@example.org no later than 5PM on Friday, April 6th, 2018.
 Application materials should include the following:

 - An unofficial copy of your most recent transcript.

 - A three-page (double-spaced) statement explaining your proposed research topic, as well any relevant abilities that you plan to utilize in conducting that research.
 The admissions committee will look particularly favorably upon applications that propose a preliminary research question, explain why that research question is of personal and general interest, and discuss practicable methods of answering the question over the course of your thesis year.